'Give us time' to see school improvements says resort headteacher

 The education watchdog’s ‘state of the nation’ report revealed the number of primary schools in Blackpool rated ‘good’ or ‘outstanding’ has risen to 90 per cent.

-But just one of the six secondary schools in the resort, St Mary’s Catholic Academy, is rated ‘good’.
+But just one of the six secondary schools it looked at, St Mary’s Catholic Academy, was rated ‘good’.
 None are outstanding.

 However, Andy Mellor, headteacher at St Nicholas’ C E Primary School in Marton and vice-president of the National Association of Headteachers, warned the report was already out of date.